arkon/ng-click-outside/README.md

 Default: `false`

+#### `clickoutsideevents`

+By default, the outside click event is triggered on `click`.
+This property allows for a comma-separated list of events to cause the trigger.

+Example: For mobile support add:
+`[clickoutsideevents]="'click touchstart'"`

+Example: For mobile exclusive support add:
+`[clickoutsideevents]="'touchstart'"`

 #### `exclude`

-A comma-seperated string of DOM element queries to exclude when clicking outside of the element.
+A comma-separated string of DOM element queries to exclude when clicking outside of the element.
 For example: `[exclude]="'button,.btn-primary'"`.

+#### `excludebeforeclick`

+By default clickOutside registers excluded DOM elements on init.
+This property refreshes the list before the clickOutside event is triggered.
+This is useful for ensuring that excluded elements added to the DOM after init are excluded (e.g. ng2-bootstrap popover: this allows for clicking inside the `.popover-content` area if specified in `exclude`)

+Default: `false`